WATCH: Frightening moments family spent stranded at sea

 Fortunately, no transportation to hospital was required upon arrival to shore.

-The group were transported back to Gladstone by a police rescue vessel.
+The group were transported back to Rosslyn Bay by a police rescue vessel.

 They arrived back to shore around 3.30pm.